wolfgangasdf/iqp-book/3d-schroedinger.md

 $$(3d-s-9)

 We see that the first term in curly brackets only depends on the radial coordinate $r$, while the second term only on the angular coordinates $\theta$ and $\phi$.
-Therefore, both parts must be individually constant and their negatives, we choose as the constant for the left part $\ell(\ell+1)$, therefore $-\ell(\ell+1)$ for the right part.
-We will see later why we choose this.
+Therefore, both parts must be individually constant and add up to zero, so the negative of each other.
+We choose as the constant for the left part $\ell(\ell+1)$, therefore $-\ell(\ell+1)$ for the right part.
+This is not restricting generality for now as $\ell$ can be any complex number.

 ## The azimuthal part